Decoding the Myth: 5 Truths About Supporting Small Businesses This Holiday Season

-As the festive cheer blankets the town, so does the rallying cry to support small businesses.
-Small Business Saturday, local love campaigns—it's all part of the holiday jingle.
-But hold on, let's unwrap this tradition and explore the nuances beyond the glittery façade.
+As festive lights flicker across town, so does the yearly rallying cry to “support small businesses.”
+Small Business Saturday, neighbourhood shout-outs, TikTok reels urging local love — it’s practically part of the December playlist now.
+But let’s unwrap this shiny 2025 tradition and peek past the glittery façade.

 Christmas Celebration Cake